-Stigmas in school create challenges which may include the following:
+Stigmas in school create challenges that may include the following:

-- Delays in enrollment due to assumptions that students in care will only be enrolled in the new school for a short period of time. - Misdiagnosis of trauma and post-traumatic stress symptoms.
+- Delays in enrollment due to assumptions that students in foster care will only be enrolled in the new school for a short period of time. - Misdiagnosis of trauma and post-traumatic stress symptoms.
 This mistake leads to students not receiving appropriate educational support. - Placement without consideration of postsecondary aspirations.
-Washington state data reveals that students in foster care are disproportionally placed in programs that only meet the minimum high school graduation requirements and fall short of fulfilling the College Academic Distribution Requirements (CADRs) students need to attend a four-year college. - Assumptions that youth in care do not have postsecondary education goals.
-On the contrary, research demonstrates that 70% of teens in foster care desire to attend college.
-The myth negatively affects students in care.
-If students and education decision makers are not consulted about the student's graduation program, they may be unaware of the impact of the minimum program on future college access and entrance.
+Washington state data reveals that students in foster care are disproportionally placed in programs that only meet the minimum high school graduation requirements and fall short of fulfilling the College Academic Distribution Requirements (CADRs) students need to attend a four-year college. - Assumptions that students in foster care do not have postsecondary educational goals.
+On the contrary, research demonstrates that 70% of students in foster care desire to attend college.85 The myth negatively affects these students.
+If students and educational decision makers are not consulted about the graduation program, they may be unaware of the impact of the minimum program on future college access and entrance.